Agenda

 Coffee Break

-Closing Plenary: Wider Atlantic Challenges Viewed by Emerging Leaders
+Closing Plenary XI: Wider Atlantic Challenges Viewed by Emerging Leaders

 Each year, the closing plenary of the Atlantic Dialogues conference is dedicated to the Emerging Leaders, offering a unique platform for the younger generation of Atlantic leaders to articulate their perspectives on important topics.
 This session embodies the conference's commitment to fostering intergenerational dialogue and inclusivity within the realms of policy and leadership.